 Intellectual Property Clearance Searches

-It is important to ensure that any use of a new business name, brand, product or logo is not going to infringe the legal rights of a third party.
-Failure to do so can lead to expensive and embarrassing rebranding, and so an appropriate search programme is vital.
+It is important to ensure that any use of a new business name, brand, product, logo or invention is not going to infringe the legal rights of a third party.
+Failure to conduct an appropriate search so can lead to damages claims and expensive and embarrassing rebranding and product recall exercise.

 Our services include: